Cynthia Olavarría: Acting career

-In July 2010 she landed the role of Lucy Saldana in Telemundo's telenovela-thriller Alguien Te Mira.
-She plays a crazy massage therapist that is obsessed with one of her coworkers and will stop at nothing to destroy his marriage so she can have him.
-In December 2010 she also played the main role in the music video of Jencarlos Canela's new single, titled "Mi Corazon Insiste".
+In July 2010, she landed the role of Lucy Saldana in Telemundo's telenovela-thriller Alguien Te Mira.
+She plays a crazy massage therapist that is obsessed with one of her coworkers, and will stop at nothing to destroy his marriage so she can have him.
+In December 2010, she also played the main role in the music video of Jencarlos Canela's new single, titled Mi Corazon Insiste.

+In 2011 she signed a contract with Telemundo Studios and became an Exclusive talent for the Network.
+In April 2011, she filmed "Mi Corazón Insiste" My Heart Beats For Lola Volcán as "Sofia Palacios, and in 2012-2013 was part of the telenovela El Rostro De la Venganza as Diana Mercader.